All Products

 Document Center

-The capacity monitoring feature lets you view the real-time storage usage and file count of a General-purpose Cloud Parallel File Storage (CPFS) file system.
-This topic describes how to view this capacity monitoring data.
+The capacity monitoring feature provides real-time data on storage usage and file counts for your General-purpose Cloud Parallel File Storage (CPFS) file systems.
+This topic describes how to view this data.

 Prerequisites